mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-install/index.md

 <a name="create-key-pair">

 ### Create a public-private key pair
 You must generate a 2048-bit RSA public-private key pair to use to encrypt and decrypt certificates for secure socket layer (SSL) connections.
 One convenient way to generate the key pair is by using the DC/OS Enterprise CLI.
-The DC/OS command-line interface returns the keys in the .pem format required by DC/OS.
+The DC/OS command-line interface returns the keys in the `.pem` format required by DC/OS.

 1. Open a terminal and connect to the DC/OS enterprise cluster from a computer where the DC/OS CLI is available.

+1. Install the DC/OS Enterprise command-line interface (CLI), if necessary.

+    ``` bash
+    dcos package install dcos-enterprise-cli --yes
+    ```

 1. Run the following command to create a public-private key pair and save each value into a separate file within the current directory.